Bell Let’s Talk Day and the potential to close existing patient data gaps

 Bell Let’s Talk Day was started in 2010 to raise funds for mental health organizations across Canada with the goal of creating a stigma-free country.
 It runs every year on January 30th and to date has raised more than $90 million.

-The Mental Health Commission estimates that in any given year, one in five people in Canada experience a mental health problem with a total cost to the economy of more than $50 billion.
+The Mental Health Commission estimates that in any given year, one in five people in Canada experiences a mental health problem with a total cost to the economy of more than $50 billion.
 Over the next 30 years, they speculate that the total cost to the Canadian economy will eclipse $2.5 trillion.

 Currently, there is a huge gap nationally when it comes to the existence of Real-World Data (RWD) for mental health.
 In fact, for more than a decade, key mental health stakeholders have expressed a need for more readily available, comprehensive and useful data.

 While many organizations – such as the Public Health Agency of Canada, Statistics Canada and the Canadian Institute for Health Research – have incorporated mental health information-related initiatives within their mandates, there is no single organization dedicated to gathering and reporting on mental health at a national level.
-Because of this there is a siloed approach to acquiring mental health data and this has created data gaps.
+Because of this, there is a siloed approach to acquiring mental health data and this has created data gaps.

 Opportunity for patient-generated data